 The spring college fair, while often jam-packed and noisy, does provide an excellent opportunity for students and colleges to connect.
 With a minimal amount of planning and forethought, the college fair can serve as a useful resource in the college admissions process, and a good first step in narrowing down the list to some “best fit” college options.

-Cheryl Gottlieb Boxer resides in New Jersey, where she micromanages a husband, her teenage children and a confounding cockapoo.
+Cheryl Gottlieb Boxer resides in New Jersey, where she micromanages her very tolerant husband, one geriatric cockapoo and her two mostly grown children.
 Her writing has appeared in TODAY Parents, Your Teen for Parents, Scary Mommy, The Mighty, Grown & Flown and Her View From Home as well as in other online and print publications.
 Her essay on parenting while chronically ill is featured in the anthology, The Unofficial Guidebook to Surviving Life with Teenagers.
 You can follow Cheryl on Facebook at www.facebook.com/nosickdaysformom.
 Cheryl also proudly serves as an Alumnae Admission Representative for her alma mater, and represents the College in the admissions process by attending college fairs, interviewing applicants and participating in various recruitment and yield efforts that occur throughout the year.